L. casei gas production by gluconate fermentation (47)

 fermented to lactic acid and acetic acid via an inducible phosphoketolase).

-Positive results for fermentation of: amygdalin, cellobiose, esculin, fructose,
+beta-galactosidase, valine arylamidase, fermentation of: amygdalin, cellobiose,

 trehalose.